djoo/Symfony2HipayLib/README.md

 Symfony2HipayLib
 ================

 This is a package who contains libraries of the payment method Hipay.
-This is for use in a Symfony2 Application
+This is for use in a Symfony2 Application.

+How to use ?